 Our Lower School (K-4) academic goals are guided by the Virginia Standards of Learning.
 Reading, oral language, writing and math are key priorities and are taught by trained faculty in grade-appropriate 30-60 minute sessions.
 Small group lessons are conducted for all subjects in a structured, supportive environment.

-Art, drama, and music, have professionals who teach each subject 1-2 times per week.
-Students frequently perform for their peers and parents.
+Art, music, coding, and yoga have professionals who teach each subject 1-2 times per week.

 The Newton School provides Chromebooks for all students and uses Google Suite of products.
 The 15,000 square foot facility has wi-fi so students may access educational school programs or use the internet from any location in the building.